-Really most of the existing "frameworks" are WAY to massive to have any business on a normal website.
-Many of them by themselves gZip COMPRESSED are fully half the size I usually allow for an entire page template's HTML + CSS + scripts + images; and that's BEFORE you actually start adding actually USEFUL scripting to the page.
+Really most of the existing "frameworks" are WAY too massive to have any business on a normal website.
+Many of them by themselves gZip COMPRESSED are half the size I usually allow for an entire page template's HTML + CSS + scripts + images; yet amazingly their massive bloat is BEFORE you actually even start adding USEFUL scripting that actually does stuff to the page.
 In addition, they are quite often chock full of functions that most people would never use, outright abuse, are CSS' job, or just plain don't belong on a website!

 Designed for inclusion before

-Provide shims for missing ECMAScript 262-5 functions like
+Provide shims in legacy browsers for missing ECMAScript functions like

 - Cross-browser AJAX object creation that allows passing a series of 'readystate' and 'status' handlers.